 No laboratory test can confirm psyllid yellows; rather, symptomatic plants that test negative for phytoplasmas often are assumed to have psyllid yellows.
-Potato psyllid transmits a bacteria-like organism (Liberibacter) that causes a syndrome called "zebra chip" (ZC), named after the characteristic discoloring of the tuber flesh in affected plants.
-This disease has been most severe in the Southwest US and in Mexico, Central America, and New Zealand.
-In 2011 this disease was found for the first time in many potato fields in Oregon, Washington, and Idaho.
+Potato psyllid transmits a bacteria-like organism (Candidatus liberibacter) that causes a syndrome called "zebra chip" (ZC), named after the characteristic discoloring of the tuber flesh in affected plants.
+This disease has been most severe in the Southwest U.S. and in Mexico, Central America, and New Zealand.
+In 2011, this disease was found for the first time in many potato fields in Oregon, Washington, and Idaho.
 It appears that ZC is now an annual pest issue for PNW potato growers, but its severity may vary substantially between years.

 Scouting and thresholds The most commonly used scouting method for psyllids is yellow sticky traps.
 Psyllid adults are active flyers and are attracted to yellow, but traps must be placed 5-10 feet inside crop fields.
 This differs from monitoring beet leafhoppers, which feed and reproduce outside potato fields.
-It is recommended that sticky cards are set 10-20 feet from potato field edges.
+To scout beet leafhoopers, it is recommended that sticky cards be set 10-20 feet from potato field edges.
 Several other non-pest psyllid species are routinely caught on yellow sticky traps in the PNW, so knowing how to recognize potato psyllid is important.
-For detailed information on monitoring psyllids using yellow sticky traps, see: http://www.nwpotatoresearch.com/pr/Insect-Trapping-Guides.cfm .
+For detailed information on monitoring psyllids using yellow sticky traps, see: http://www.nwpotatoresearch.com/pr/Insect-Trapping-Guides.cfm.

-Since nymphs are essentially sedentary, they likely are fed upon by a wide range of predators like Geocoris, Orius and Nabis.
-There has been little research or observation on psyllid biocontrol in the PNW.
+Since nymphs are essentially sedentary, they likely are fed upon by a wide range of predators like Orius pirate bugs, Geocoris big-eyed bugs, and Nabis damsel bugs.

 Management-chemical control: HOME USE